databendlabs/databend/docs/doc/01-deploy/04-minio.md

 ---
-title: Deploy Databend With Local Disk
+title: Deploy Databend With MinIO
-sidebar_label: With Local Disk
+sidebar_label: With MinIO
 description:
-  How to deploy Databend with Local Disk
+  How to deploy Databend with MinIO
 ---

 :::tip